ioulian/next-ui-ghent-app-starter/README.md

 - ESLint, Prettier + Husky and lint-staged pre-commit hooks;
 - Jest (by Next.js).
 Most custom components are tested;
 - With [next-cache-toolbar](https://github.com/KajSzy/next-cache-toolbar) to easily debug cached api requests;
-- Use with PNPM or NPM.
+- Use with PNPM or NPM;
+- [Why Did You Render](https://github.com/welldone-software/why-did-you-render) pre-installed (activate in .env);

 ## Getting Started